roaringskyinc/api-docs/source/includes/_events.md

 | site_id   | yes      | The Id of your site should be provided to you. |

 <aside class="success">
 Request volumes are logged and monitored.
-Please don't be spammy with your services 😀.
+Request thresholds will be enforced in the near future 😀.
 </aside>